sunfounder/picar-x/docs/source/view_vnc.rst

 View RPi Desktop by VNC
 =============================

-The following chapter relates to Computer Vision, and you are required to realize remote desktop with the help of VNC, in order to checked the pictures identified by PiCar-X.
+The following chapters are related to computer vision, where you need to implement a remote desktop with the help of VNC in order to check the images recognized by PiCar-X.

 **Enable VNC service**